javelinorg/github-scrum-workflow/README.md

 You can define and assign custom labels that you need within your workflow or organization.

-## 3. Define sprints as milestones
+## 3. Sprints are defined as GitHub Projects

-You can create a milestone for every sprint and add items (issues) from the backlog to a milestone.
+You can create a Project for every Sprint and add backlog items (issues) to the Project during the planning phase of the Sprint.

-This allows you to group items in sprints and track them by milestone in your [issue dashboard](https://github.com/issues).
+This allows you to group items in sprints and track their progress inside your repostory via the GitHub Projects view as well as GitHub Milestones.

 The backlog then consists of all items (issues) that have no `milestone` attached to it.

 **TIP**: Use `no:milestone` in the search field on your [issue dashboard](https://github.com/issues) to find backlog items.

-## Overview
+## Scrum Overview

 ![en_overview](https://cloud.githubusercontent.com/assets/1859381/5411950/c44c229e-8207-11e4-915f-d31ccd66c5bd.png)